thettler/clay-view/README.md

     default: {
       namespace: 'child',
       component: 'button',
-      ':text':'slotNamespace/slot/default::scopedValue',
+      ':text':'slotNamespace.$slot.default.scopedValue',
       onNative: {
-        ':click': 'slotNamespace/slot/default::scopedFunction'
+        ':click': 'slotNamespace.$slot.default.scopedFunction'
       }
     }
   }
 }
 ```
 As you can see we tell clay to bind the `text` and the `click` to an value.
 But because we want to use the `data` from our scoped slot
-we prefix it with the `namespace` from the `CNode` with the `scopedSlot` and add the `/slot/` and the name of the slot ,in this case `default`.
+we prefix it with the `namespace` from the `CNode` with the `scopedSlot` and add the `$slot` and the name of the slot, in this case `default`.
 Now we can use out dot notation to get the data from the `scopedSlot`.

 We can even nest scoped slots deeply and every Child will have access to all of his parent Scoped Slots.